creack/pty/README.md

 Pty is a Go package for using unix pseudo-terminals.

-(Note, the Darwin implementation doesn't work.
-If you are interested in fixing it, I'd appreciate a patch!)
+(Note, there is only a Linux implementation.
+I'd appreciate a patch for other systems!)

 ## Install